Rick-Rusak/skills-introduction-to-github/_posts/RickTest.md

 ---
 layout:slide
-titie: "Welcome to our second slide!"
+titie: "Welcome to our second slide! from GitDesktop"
 ---
 Rick was here man...
 Use the left arrow to go back!